IBM-Cloud/terraform-provider-ibm/website/docs/d/resource_tag.html.markdown

 }
 ```

-## Argument Reference
+## Argument reference

-The following arguments are supported:
+Review the argument references that you can specify for your data source.

-* `resource_id` - (Required, string) CRN of the resource on which the tags should be attached.
+- `resource_id` - (Required, String) The CRN of the resource on which the tags should be attached.
-* `resource_type` - (Optional, string) Resource type on which the tags should be attached.
+- `resource_type` - (Optional, String) The resource type on which the tags to be attached.

-## Attributes Reference
+## Attributes reference

-The following attributes are exported:
+In addition to all argument reference list, you can access the following attribute references after your data source is created.

-* `id` - The unique identifier of the resource tag.
+- `id` - (String) The unique identifier of the resource tag.
-* `tags` - List of tags associated with resource instance.
+- `tags` - (String) List of tags associated with resource instance.